-Orphans who "age out" without a caring adult in their life often fall prey to exploitation, crime and despair.
-Kidsave combats this by matching them ahead of time with volunteer adults who mentor them, give them financial and life-skills training, and help new mothers who were orphans themselves learn to raise their babies.
-Kidsave finds and fosters these relationships with the hope they will become lifelong mentors/friends or adoptive parents.
-We've matched 1400+ orphans with families.
+Orphans who age out of institutional care without a caring adult in their life often fall prey to exploitation, crime and despair.
+Kidsave, and now its successor in-country Childhood Keepers, fights this by matching them ahead of time with volunteers who mentor them, give them financial and life-skills training, and help them learn to be independent, financially in control, and able to succeed by finding and fostering relationships we hope will last a lifetime.
+We've matched 1400+ teens so far.

 More than 80,000 children live in orphanages in Russia.
 It is very difficult for a child who has spent part or most part of life in an orphanage to begin independent life in an unknown world when turning 18.
 Quite often, they are the victims of criminals, drug addiction, and homelessness.
 They often can't find a job or hold one down.
 It is difficult for them to start a family, and if they do their children often land in orphanages, repeating the cycle of institutionalization and despair.